karliky/learning-notes/books/the-will-to-change.md

 ## Wanted: Men Who Love

 Every female wants to be loved by a male.
 They want to feel the love of their father, grandfather, uncle, brother or male friend.

+No one hungers for male love more than the little girl or boy who rightfully needs and seeks love from Dad.
+He may be absent, dead, present in body yet emotionally not there.

+> each night millions of kids go to sleep starving - for attention from their dads.

+In The Country of Men, Jan Waldron describes: The love of a father is an uncommon gem, to be hunted burnished and hoarded.
+The value goes up because of its scarcity.

+Women who envied men their hardheartedness were not about to tell us the depth of male suffering.

+> I think the reason that men are so violent is that they know, deep in themselves, that they're acting out a lie, and so they're furious at being caugth up in the lie.
+> -- Barbara Deming

+Women have been joined by men with open minds and big hearts, to practice the art of loving in patriarchal culture.

+Men can be fundamentally uncomfortable being asked to talk about emotions.

+Many woman cannot hear male pain about love because it sounds like an indictment of female failure.

+Fear keeps us away from love.
+And yet women rarely talk to men about how much we fear them.
+Fear keeps us from being close to the men in our lives, it keeps us from love.
+Yet when I began to talk with men about love, time and time again I heard stories of male fear of other males.
+We cannot love what we fear.

+I write about men and love as a declaration of profound gratitude to the males in my file with whom I do the work of love.

+My mother and father were the source figures who shapped my patterns of love and longing.